martinthomson/http2-client-certs/draft-thomson-http2-client-certs.md

 ## The USE_CERTIFICATE Frame {#http-use-certificate}

-The `USE_CERTIFICATE` frame (0xFRAME-TBD5) is sent by clients in response to a `CERTIFICATE_REQUIRED` frame to indicate what certificate, if any, should be used when processing a stream.
-The frame includes an identifier which references a certificate provided in a previous `CERTIFICATE` frame and proved by a previous `CERTIFICATE_PROOF` frame.
+The `USE_CERTIFICATE` frame (0xFRAME-TBD5) is sent by clients in response to a `CERTIFICATE_REQUIRED` frame to indicate that the requested certificate has been provided (or will not be).

-A `USE_CERTIFICATE` frame with no payload expresses the client's choice to proceed without providing a certificate.
-Servers SHOULD process the request as unauthenticated, likely returning an authentication-related error at the HTTP level (e.g. 403).
+A `USE_CERTIFICATE` frame with no payload expresses the client's refusal to use the associated certificate (if any) with this stream.
+If the request was originally issued for a different stream, servers MAY create a new `CERTIFICATE_REQUEST` and permit the client to offer a different certificate.
+Alternatively, servers MAY process the request as unauthenticated, likely returning an authentication-related error at the HTTP level (e.g. 403).

-Otherwise, the `USE_CERTIFICATE` frame contains the thumbprint of the certificate the client wishes to present.
-This MUST be a certificate which has previously been presented along with a supporting certificate chain in one or more `CERTIFICATE` frames, and for which proof of possession has been presented in a `CERTIFICATE_PROOF` frame.
+Otherwise, the `USE_CERTIFICATE` frame contains the `Request-ID` of the now-completed certificate request.
+This MUST be an ID previously issued by the server, and for which a matching certificate has previously been presented along with a supporting certificate chain in one or more `CERTIFICATE` frames, and for which proof of possession has been presented in a `CERTIFICATE_PROOF` frame.

 Use of the `USE_CERTIFICATE` frame by servers is not defined by this document.
 A `USE_CERTIFICATE` frame received by a client MUST be